anushkashende/Loan_Default_Prediction/README.md

 Both numeric and text outputs are shown for better clarity.

 # Model Evaluation Metrics
-Accuracy
+1.Accuracy
-Precision
+2.Precision
-Recall
+3.Recall
-Confusion Matrix
+4.Confusion Matrix

 # Technologies Used
-Python
+1.Python
-Pandas
+2.Pandas
-NumPy
+3.NumPy
-Scikit-learn
+4.Scikit-learn
-Matplotlib / Seaborn
+5.Matplotlib / Seaborn
-Streamlit
+6.Streamlit
-Git & GitHub
+7.Git & GitHub

 # How to Run the Project